mod-sod/mod-sod-world/README.md

 character only ever sees its own class's notes.
 See [Adding class loot](docs/adding-class-loot.md).

+**Supply officers — a capital-city rep network.** Six `<Supply Officer>` NPCs, one in each capital, run the supply turn-ins and a reputation-tiered vendor.
+Alliance officers belong to the **Azeroth Commerce Authority**, Horde to **Durotar Supply and Logistics** — mirror reputation factions, one per side:

+- **Alliance:** Elaine Compton (Stormwind), Marcy Baker (Darnassus), Tamelyn Aldridge (Ironforge).
+- **Horde:** Jornah (Orgrimmar), Gishah (Undercity), Dokimi (Thunder Bluff).

-**Elaine Compton — the shared supply / debug NPC.** A Level 30 Human Female `<Supply Officer>` of the **Azeroth Commerce Authority** (a friendly Alliance faction), standing in Stormwind's Trade District.
-She is the shared, class-agnostic front-end for the rune-engraving debug menu — she reuses `mod-rune-engraving`'s `npc_rune_engraver` gossip — and is a vendor.
-She replaces the engine's old placeholder "Rune Engraver".
-Her **faction** is a real reputation faction shipped as `*_dbc` overrides (server) + a `sod-client` patch entry (client).
-Her **look** uses a stock human-female officer display — the 3.3.5a *HD* client crashes baking hand-authored character geosets, so an exact custom blue outfit would need a pre-baked texture rather than runtime geosets.
+Each uses a stock city-officer display — the 3.3.5a *HD* client crashes baking hand-authored character geosets, so a custom outfit would need a pre-baked texture rather than runtime geosets.
+The factions are real reputation factions shipped as `*_dbc` overrides (server) plus a `sod-client` patch entry (client).

-**"A Full Shipment" — repeatable supply turn-ins.** Hand Elaine a **Supply Shipment** crate for gold, XP, and Azeroth Commerce Authority reputation.
+**"A Full Shipment" — repeatable supply turn-ins.** Hand any supply officer a **Supply Shipment** crate for gold, XP, and reputation with your side's supply faction (Alliance → Azeroth Commerce Authority, Horde → Durotar Supply and Logistics).
 There are four crate tiers (one per SoD phase, item level 10/25/40/50), each its own repeatable quest.
 Gold and XP scale to your level; reputation per turn-in is fixed per tier (300 / 800 / 1000 / 1850).
-Faithful to SoD, a quest only appears while you are actually carrying that tier's crate (with an `inv_crate_03` bag icon).
+Faithful to SoD, a quest only appears while you are carrying that tier's crate (with an `inv_crate_03` bag icon).

 **Supply-officer stock is reputation-tiered.** The officers sell a shared list (a 10-slot **Small Courier Satchel** so far).
 As in SoD, each item stays hidden until you